-The bridge shall provide for the full width and configuration specified for the functional classification and future use of the road being served.
+The bridge shall provide for the full width and configuration specified for the functional classification and future roadway need.
 This may include the traveled way plus curb, sidewalks, walkway, bike lanes, and/or shoulder on one or both sides.
 The bridge traveled-way width, and shoulders if present, shall be measured between curbs or between faces of rails, whichever is less, but in no case shall it be less than 28 feet for public roads and 20 feet for private roads.

-Accommodations for Utilities
+2. Accommodations for Utilities